2007 Pakistani state of emergency: PCO Judges case

 On 31 July 2009, the Supreme Court of Pakistan declared the steps taken on 3 November 2007, by former president Pervez Musharraf as illegal and unconstitutional under the Article 279 of the Constitution.
 The judgment came after the 14-judge larger bench headed by Chief Justice of Pakistan Justice Iftikhar Muhammed Chaudhry completed the hearing of constitutional petitions regarding PCO judges, appointments of judges of higher judiciary and 3 November 2007, steps.
 The decision's short announcement also stated that the results of 2008 Pakistani general election, held on 18 February, will be given judicial protection and that President Asif Ali Zardari will not have to take a presidential oath again.
 However the court has some reservations about how the Ordinances including the controversial National Reconstruction Ordinance (NRO), were handled by the interim Supreme Court during the emergency Period, but present government was given 120 days to regularise them through parliament.

 Lawyers and advocates celebrated after the announcement was made by the Supreme Court of Pakistan.
 Musharraf was summoned by the court, but his lawyers did not appear because in their opinion he did not receive the court summons.
-The verdict was also welcomed by the spokesperson to the President former Senator Farhatullah Babar who said that "The Supreme Court short order today declaring the November 3, 2007 actions of General Pervez Musharraf as unconstitutional is a triumph of the democratic principles, a stinging negation of dictatorship and is most welcome."
+The verdict was also welcomed by the spokesperson to the President former Senator Farhatullah Babar who said that "The Supreme Court short order today declaring the 3 November 2007 actions of General Pervez Musharraf as unconstitutional is a triumph of the democratic principles, a stinging negation of dictatorship and is most welcome."

 Criminal indictment

-On December 17, 2019, a death sentence high treason was handed down to Musharraf in exile, for suspending the Constitution in 2007.
-The verdict, which was handed down by a three-member panel of the special court, headed by the chief judge of the Peshawar High Court, Waqar Ahmed Seth, was later overruled by Lahore High Court on 13 January 2020.
+On 17 December 2019, a death sentence high treason was handed down to Musharraf in exile, for suspending the Constitution in 2007.
+The verdict, which was handed down by a three-member panel of the special court, headed by the chief judge of the Peshawar High Court, Waqar Ahmed Seth, was later overruled by Lahore High Court on 13 January 2020 but on 10 January 2024 Supreme court set aside Lahore Highcourt judgement bad reinstate death plenty of General Musaraf.
+A four member bench headed by Chief Justice Qazi Faez Isa declared LHC judgment unconstitutional and against the law and Question the conduct of Judges who give relief to General Musaraf.
+The Bench of Lahore High court was headed by Justice Mazahar Ali Akbar Naqvi, who was later promoted to supreme court has been recently dismissed by supreme judicial council in case of misconduct and Corruption.